hyperledger/hyperledger/README.md

     // Include information of a node that I trust via its IP address and public key var otherNode = network.include('240f:11:9b79:1:91af:3f1b:d463:8f23/[public key]')

-    // Query the network for information
+    // Ask the network for information
     network.ask('name').listen(function(node, answer) {
       console.log(node + ' gave the answer: ' + answer);
     });

+    // Ask a node for information
+    otherNode.ask('name').listen(function(node, answer) {
+      console.log(node + ' gave the answer: ' + answer);
+    });

+### Deciding whether information is true or not

-    // Deciding the "true" response: It's up to the developer.
-Recommended is to wait a little bit and then take the majority as the true answer
+Answering this question is up to the developer.
+The example implementation simply waits a little while while it collects answers and then stores the majority response in its ledger.
-    // For the query about the information 'name', we can assume that any return value is true, but we don't really care about that information.
+However, this will NOT work all cases.
+Some information has only one true source of origin.
+For example, the amount of money in a bank account.
+The developer will have to discard answers from nodes that are not the bank, or simply not even ask those nodes.
+However, some information, like `name` are only true within the boundaries of one node.
+Thus, it does not make sense to ask the network for the information `name` and then store this information within our own ledger.
-    // More interesting would be a query like `network.ask('morganstanly/accounts/fe3za9f9e9as/balances/USD')`
+More interesting would be a query like `network.ask('morganstanly/accounts/fe3za9f9e9as/balances/USD')`

 ## Node Discovery